Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 Executing the entry file again from the Lua Engine rebuilds everything from fresh module code.
 Cheat Engine's require is standard Lua require, so package.loaded survives a re-execution.
 The eleven module names this tree owns are dropped from it first, otherwise an edited module keeps running the code it was loaded with.
-The previous generation's menu entries are taken down before that happens, so nothing accumulates, and the startup line reads re-executed instead of ready.
+The previous generation's menu entries, and its list of hits when one is open, are taken down before that happens, so nothing accumulates, and the startup line reads re-executed instead of ready.

 ### When the memory view is not open yet